SkylineCommunications/dataminer-docs/connector-help/connector_help/Nutanix_Prism.md

 HTTPS CONNECTION:

-- **IP address/host**: [https://\[PollingIp\]]().
+- **IP address/host**: *https://\[PollingIp\]*.
 Note that you must specify the "https://" prefix in the address field, as a different port than 443 is polled.
-For more information, refer to the [DataMiner Development Library](https://help.dataminer.services/development/#t=DataMinerDevelopmentLibrary_Customer/part1PDG/PDGConnections/HTTPS.htm).
+For more information, refer to the [DataMiner Development Guide](xref:DevelopmentGuide).
 - **IP port**: *9440*
 - **Device address**: *BypassProxy*